-Types of information technology (IT) consultants
+Types of IT consultants

 VARs sometimes partner with consultants in a sales engineering capacity.
-Such a consultant examines the client's immediate business or technology needs and recommends products, services, or other IT solutions that can address those needs.
+Such a consultant examines the client's immediate business or technology needs and recommends products, services or other IT solutions that can address those needs.
 Similarly, systems integrators may rely on IT consultants to assess a client's business and technology challenges, identify opportunities for process optimization and suggest ways technology can support the organization's business objectives.

 Managed service providers (MSPs) may use consultants to work with customers who need to create an IT plan or manage technology refreshment projects.
-MSPs are often founded by technicians and engineers, so the consulting approach helps them bridge the gap between their technical services and their often non-technical customers.
+MSPs are often founded by technicians and engineers, so the consulting approach helps them bridge the gap between their technical services and their often nontechnical customers.
 Many MSP clients are small businesses that lack an IT department.